-Program a 4 in the AUX 1 and/or AUX 2 option to activate the PGM Output when the is or is buttons on the Keyfob are pressed.
-Press the or button to turn the PGM Output OFF.
+Program a 4 in the AUX 1 and/or AUX 2 option to activate the PGM Output when the AU or AU buttons on the Keyfob are pressed.
+Press the of button to turn the PGM Output OFF.

 5 Instant